julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 ---

 ## Caution with St. John’s Wort:
-- St. John’s Wort can interact with medications, increase sun sensitivity.
+- St. John’s Wort can interact with medications.

 - Small amounts in a tea or water infusion are usually safe for most healthy adults, but it’s always good to check with an herbalist or doctor.